cybergate-services/cybererp/README.md

-# What is Odoo?
+# CyberERP: containerized Odoo

 ![](images/odoo-intro.jpg)

-# CyberERP
+Odoo is the most popular all-in-one business software in the world.
+It offers a range of business applications including CRM, website, e-Commerce, billing, accounting, manufacturing, warehouse, project management, inventory and much more, all are seamlessly integrated.

-CyberERP is a containerized  Odoo ERP system with several other required and optional containers.
-This system is capable of providing highly available Odoo ERP system and it  contains Open Source Odoo ERP software together with several community provided modules.
-It consists of the following containers and visit the following links to understand what role each container play in our deployemnt.
+CyberERP is an effort to deploy an enterprise ready  containerized  Open Source Odoo ERP system with several other required and optional containers.
+This system can be extended to provide highly available Odoo ERP system and it  contains Open Source Odoo ERP software together with several other community provided addon modules.

+You have been relieved from complexity of installing Odoo manually and connecting with a postgresql database which is running in a different container.
+In addition to these we have also integrated several other complex applications which are running in containers.
+You will only take a few minutes to deploy an extremely complex system thanks to Docker technologies which would otherwise taken to deploy several days.

+Our solution  consists of the following containers and you  visit the following links to understand what role each container will play in our Odoo deployment.

 1. [linuxserver/letsencrypt](https://hub.docker.com/r/linuxserver/letsencrypt)
 2. [linuxserver/heimdall](https://hub.docker.com/r/linuxserver/heimdall)